shaunsaker/the-shell/README.md

 firebase login:ci
 ```

-7. Push your Firebase token to Github so that Github Actions can deploy your app and functions to staging and production:
+7. Push your Firebase token to Github so that Github Actions can deploy your app and functions to `staging` and `production`:

 ```
 gh auth login